 Phone: (651) 290-5807

 Brandon Olson, operations, drills one of the holes to measure the ice on Lake Pepin in 2011.
 The ice is measured every mile using global positioning system.

-ST. PAUL, Minn. – The U.S. Army Corps of Engineers, St. Paul District, will begin taking this year's annual Lake Pepin ice measurements Feb.
-26.
+ST. PAUL, Minn. – The U.S. Army Corps of Engineers, St. Paul District, will begin taking this year's annual Lake Pepin ice measurements, Wednesday, Feb.
+13.

-Last year, the first tow to break through Lake Pepin and make it to St. Paul, Minn., was the Motor Vessel Roberta Tabor, a tow operated American River Transportation Company in St. Louis, April 8.
-The average opening date of the navigation season in St. Paul for the last 10 years is March 24.
+Last year, the first tow to break through Lake Pepin and make it to St. Paul, Minn., was the Motor Vessel Deana Ann, a tow operated Marquette Transportation Company, Inc., of Paducah, Ky., on March 17.
+The average opening date of the navigation season in St. Paul for the last 10 years is March 20.
 For many of those who live in the Midwest, the first tow of the season is the unofficial start of spring.

-This year, due to ongoing construction at Lock and Dam 8 until March 9, the Corps does not anticipate any up bound, out-of-town tows in Lake Pepin until at least March 15 – potentially later due to ice conditions.
+This year, due to ongoing construction at Lock and Dam 6 until March 11, the Corps does not anticipate any up bound, out-of-town tows in Lake Pepin until at least March 15.

-The nearly 650 U.S. Army Corps of Engineers, St. Paul District, employees working at more than 40 sites in five upper-Midwest states serve the American public in the areas of environmental enhancement, navigation, flood damage reduction, water and wetlands regulation, recreation sites and disaster response.
-Through the Corps’ Fiscal Year 2011 $175 million budget, nearly 2,800 non-Corps jobs were added to the regional economy as well as $271 million to the national economy.
+The U.S. Army Corps of Engineers, St. Paul District, serves the American public in the areas of environmental enhancement, navigation, flood damage reduction, water and wetlands regulation, recreation sites and disaster response.
+It contributes around $175 million to the five-state district economy.
+The 700 employees work at more than 40 sites in five upper-Midwest states.
 For more information, see www.mvp.usace.army.mil.

 Release no. 13-007